platformio/platformio-docs/boards/nordicnrf52/reel_board_v2.rst

     * - Name
       - Description

-    * - :ref:`framework_freertos`
-      - FreeRTOS is a real-time operating system kernel for embedded devices that has been ported to 40 microcontroller platforms

-    * - :ref:`framework_wd-riscv-sdk`
-      - The WD Firmware package contains firmware applications and Processor Support Package (PSP) for various cores, alongside demos which support all features

     * - :ref:`framework_zephyr`
       - The Zephyr Project is a scalable real-time operating system (RTOS) supporting multiple hardware architectures, optimized for resource constrained devices, and built with safety and security in mind